ArcInstitute/state/README.md

 > Train State transition models or pretrain State embedding models.
 See the State [paper](https://arcinstitute.org/manuscripts/State).
 >
 > See the [Google Colab](https://colab.research.google.com/drive/1QKOtYP7bMpdgDJEipDxaJqOchv7oQ-_l) to train STATE for the [Virtual Cell Challenge](https://virtualcellchallenge.org/).
+> See the [Deepwiki overview](https://deepwiki.com/ArcInstitute/state) of the repository.

 ## Associated repositories